Topologically Protected Metastable States in Classical Dynamics: Statement of the speculations

-On the other hand, vanishing of a trivial loop is consistent with the requirements of the minimal free energy of the system.
-In the equilibrium state of the ordered phase the domain wall is like the function $\tanh(g)$ along the normal direction (see panel (a) of Fig.\ref{fig1}).
-Therefore, in the free energy Eq.\eqref{freeenergy}, the gradient energy of the interface $(\nabla\phi)^2$ are almost identical at every point \cite{allen1979microscopic}.
+On the other hand, vanishing of a trivial loop is consistent with the requirements of the lowest free energy of the system.
+In the ordered phase the domain wall is like the function $\tanh(g)$ along the normal direction (see Fig.\ref{fig1}(a)).
+Therefore, the gradient energy of the interface $(\nabla\phi)^2$ in the free energy functional Eq.\eqref{freeenergy} are almost identical at each point of the interface \cite{allen1979microscopic}.
 Hence the free energy of the system depends crucially on the lengths of the interface since other parts of the order parameter are uniform.
-Therefore, after a long enough time the system needs to relax in a state with lowest energy, i.e., with vanishing interfaces.
-This is why the topologically trivial interfaces will shrink and finally disappear from the aspects of thermodynamics.
+Therefore, after a long enough time the system needs to relax in a state with lowest free energy, i.e., with vanishing domain walls.
+This is why topologically trivial interfaces will shrink and finally disappear from the aspects of thermodynamics.

 However, if the interface is topologically nontrivial, the above statement should be altered.
-Topologically nontrivial means there exist obstacles preventing the interfaces to shrink and disappear.
-For example, in the panel (b) of Fig.\ref{fig1} the green and red loops are belonging to this type.
+For example, in Fig.\ref{fig1}(b) the green and red loops are belonging to this type.
 They wind around the torus and cannot be untangled.
-Therefore, similar to our discussions above, we can conclude that the final profile of the interface should be like a rubber band surrounding the torus.
-It cannot shrink or vanish due to the topology.
-However, from the analysis of the thermodynamics, this state does not have the lowest energy since the interface length is nonzero.
-They are {\it metastable states} from thermodynamics!
-From this aspect, we can conclude that these metastable states are in fact stable due to their nontrivial topologies, namely they are topologically protected metastable states.
+Therefore, similar to our discussions above, we can conclude that the final profile of the interface should be like a rubber band surrounding the torus tightly.
+It cannot shrink or vanish due to the topological obstacles.
+However, from the analysis of the thermodynamics, this state does not have the lowest free energy since the interface length is nonzero.
+They are metastable states from the aspects of thermodynamics!
+Therefore, we can conclude that these metastable states are in fact stable due to their nontrivial topologies, namely they are topologically protected metastable states.